-- 1. The discharge shall be planned by agency staff. - 2.
-The agency may discharge a child on an emergency basis if failure to do so could result in harm to the child, other persons, or significant property damage. - 3.
-A child shall be discharged to the custody of the child's parent or a person with authorization from the parent, guardian or a person authorized by court order to assume custody of the child. - 4.
+- 2. The agency may discharge a child on an emergency basis if failure to do so could result in harm to the child, harm to others, or significant property damage. - 3.
+A child shall be discharged to the custody of the child's parent or a person with authorization from the parent, guardian, or a person authorized by court order to assume custody of the child. - 4.
 The agency shall complete a discharge statement on each child that includes a discharge date and reason for discharge and provide a copy of it to the child's custodian. - 5.
 Documentation of the discharge shall be maintained in the child's record.

-In addition to all standards in Section 100, the following standards shall be met: Agencies holding an Independent Living Family Style Care license provide residential care in a home-like setting while preparing the residents, sixteen (16) years of age and older, for living independently.
+In addition to all standards in Section 100, the following standards shall be met: Agencies holding an Independent Living Family Style Care license shall provide residential care in a home-like setting while preparing the residents, sixteen (16) years of age and older, for living independently.